BluetonicBeats/docker-google-fonts-proxy/README.md

-## Project Maintenance

-This project was originally maintained by another repository.
-Due to the original repository appearing unmaintained, I have taken over its maintenance.
-The project is set to auto-update once a week for security reasons.
-Contributions from maintainers and pull requests are welcome.

-## License
-Since the original repository did not have a license, I have chosen to license this project under the MIT License.
-If you are the original author and would like to change the license, please contact me.

 # A Google Fonts proxy as a Docker image for GDPR compliance

 Recently, several GDPR Data Protection Authorities restricted the usage of Google Fonts in websites